NI motorists warned freezing temperatures tonight - salting of roads planned

-Road surface temperatures are tonight forecast to fall below freezing - according to NI roadwatch.
+Road surface temperatures are tonight forecast to fall below freezing - according to TrafficwatchNI.

-In a Tweet they "salting of roads on the gritted network is planned for tonight".
+In a Tweet they say "salting of roads on the gritted network is planned for tonight".

 Met Eireann forecasters add: "Moderate to fresh northwesterly winds.